Application Checklists

 Landlord Risk Mitigation Payment

 A payment made to alleviate housing providers of costs of damages left by renters who obtained housing with a Letter of Commitment.
-Additionally, the housing provider must have completed a payment request prior to the approval of their renter’s application and followed the terms outlined in the Letter of Commitment.
+Additionally, the housing provider must have completed a payment request within the allotted 21-day period and followed the terms outlined in the Letter of Commitment.
 Payment will only be made if documentation is provided and if the renter vacates or is evicted while receiving monthly assistance from NDRH Housing Stabilization.

 Ledger